Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 In terms of normality, individuals with lower levels of psychoticism are generally perceived as "normal" because they exhibit empathy, show concern for others, and maintain harmonious social relationships.

 They are more inclined to experience and express emotions, have a sense of responsibility, and engage in activities that benefit both themselves and society.
-On the other hand, higher levels of psychoticism are associated with a deviation from the norm, as individuals may display anti-social tendencies, demonstrate callousness towards others' feelings, and exhibit aggressive behaviors.
+On the other hand, higher levels of psychoticism are associated with a deviation from the norm, as individuals may display anti-social tendencies, demonstrate callousness towards others' feelings, and exhibit aggressive behaviours.

 The dimensions of psychoticism highlight the traits associated with it.
 Lack of empathy is considered a defining characteristic, as individuals with high psychoticism tend to disregard and neglect the emotions and needs of others.

 Aggression is also a significant feature, often manifested through hostility, dominance, and an inclination towards violence.
-Furthermore, the loner aspect emphasizes the preference for solitude over social interactions, illustrating the detachment and seclusion commonly observed in individuals scoring high on psychoticism.
+Furthermore, the loner aspect emphasises the preference for solitude over social interactions, illustrating the detachment and seclusion commonly observed in individuals scoring high on psychoticism.

 Below is a table that compares and contrasts various approaches to personality theories, highlighting their evolution over time.